-In the pilot episode we saw Detective Jane Porter (Sarah Wayne Callies) and Tarzan (Travis Fimmel) teaming up to fight the Inferno Killer, in the ensuing fight and explosion the serial killer blew up and Tarzan was assumed dead as well.
-Jane’s boyfriend, Detective Michael Foster (Johnny Messner), decided this was the perfect opportunity to propose marriage to Jane.
-A shell-shocked Jane asks for some time to think, but that very night things get even more complicated when a very much alive Tarzan shows up at her window.
+In the pilot episode we saw Detective Jane Porter (Sarah Wayne Callies) and Tarzan (Travis Fimmel) teaming up to fight the Inferno Killer, and in the ensuing fight and explosion the serial killer blew up, and poor Tarzan was assumed dead as well.
+For some reason this led Jane’s boyfriend, Detective Michael Foster (Johnny Messner), to decide that this was the perfect opportunity to propose marriage to Jane, a shell-shocked Jane asks for some time to think, but that very night things get even more complicated when a very much alive Tarzan shows up at her window.

-A love triangle in this type of show is certainly nothing new, and even Tarzan from the books had to deal with rival suitors, but in the case of Detective Foster we are mostly confused as to why Jane was dating this douchebag in the first place.
-After her traumatic night fighting of flame throwing serial killers Jane has to put up with Foster showing up at her apartment to tell her that he won’t “pressure” her about his proposal, but the minute he suspects Tarzan is alive practically demands she say yes.
-When she won’t he rescinds the proposal and then runs off to Greystoke CEO Richard Clayton (Mitch Pileggi) to work on a plan to capture Tarzan.
+A love triangle in this type of show is certainly nothing new – even Tarzan from the books had to deal with rival suitors – but in the case of Detective Foster we are mostly confused as to why Jane was dating this douchebag in the first place.
+After her traumatic night fighting off flame throwing serial killers, Jane has to put up with Foster showing up at her door to tell her that he won’t “pressure” her about his proposal, but the minute he suspects Tarzan is alive he practically demands she say yes.
+When she won’t he rescinds the proposal, and then he runs off to Greystoke CEO Richard Clayton (Mitch Pileggi) to work on a plan to capture Tarzan.

 Note: She gives Tarzan shit for saving the girl because it risks exposing to the world that he is still alive, and that is a strange reaction for a cop.
 I guess having a hunky jungleman as boy toy is worth the lives of a few New Yorkers.

-Unfortunately Detective Douchebag followed her and brought along Richard Clayton’s security team.
+Unfortunately Detective Douchebag followed her, and he brought along Richard Clayton’s security team.
 They Taser Tarzan and load him into the back of an SUV, but Jane handcuffs Foster to his car and rescues Tarzan.

 Note: So these teen thrill junkies just chase after and cut up women, but no rape or murder?
-Clearly these are early PG villains for the WB.
+Clearly these are early PG villains brought to us by the WB.

-Tarzan catches up to them in a parking garage and beats the crap out of them, but Foster overheard Jane’s call for back-up on the radio and arrives in time to catch Tarzan, and by catch I mean repeatedly shoot at him while he tries to get away.
-I know this guy is jealous of whatever feelings Jane has for this jungle hottie but trying to kill the dude seems a bit too far to me, especially if you are a cop.
-I bet his deal with Richard Clayton wasn’t to deliver a corpse, so if he had succeeded he’d not only have a pissed off Jane on his hands but also a pissed of billionaire with powerful connections.
+Tarzan catches up to them in a parking garage, and he beats the crap out of them, but Foster overheard Jane’s call for back-up on the radio and arrives in time to catch Tarzan, and by catch I mean repeatedly shoot at him while Tarzan tries to get away.
+I know this guy is jealous of whatever feelings Jane has for this jungle hottie, but trying to kill the dude seems a bit too far to me, especially if for a supposed honest cop.
+I’m also betting his deal with Richard Clayton wasn’t to deliver a corpse, so if he had succeeded he’d not only have a pissed off Jane on his hands but also a very pissed of billionaire, one with powerful connections.

-Jane catches up with the two testosterone filled men on the roof of the parking garage, she does seem a bit miffed at Foster for shooting Tarzan, but she goes into this stupid, “Blame me, not him” schtick instead of reading Foster the riot act.
-This guy has been nothing but a completely creep, betraying you and this guy you were trying to help, and you still profess to have feelings for this jerk?
+Jane catches up with the two testosterone filled men on the roof of the parking garage – and she does seem a bit miffed at Foster for shooting Tarzan – but she goes into this stupid, “Blame me, not him” schtick instead of reading Foster the riot act for his psychotic and illegal behavior.
+This guy has been nothing but a completely creep – betraying you and this guy you were trying to help – and yet you still profess to have feelings for this jerk?
 Two episodes in and Jane is really not coming off as a very strong character.
 On the plus side when Tarzan goes to kiss Jane an enraged Foster tackles the Ape Man, and the two men go off the edge of the roof.
-Tarzan manages to grab the edge, and with the other hand hold onto Foster, but that arm is the bloody injured arm and he is unable to keep hold.
+Tarzan manages to grab the edge – with the other hand holding onto Foster – but that arm is the bloody injured arm, and he is unable to keep hold.
 Foster then falls to his death.